aloz/esl2http/README.md

 ```
 6. Type `exit` to finish the session.

-How to setup ESL access on FreeSWITCH is out of scope.
+How to setup inbound ESL access on FreeSWITCH is out of scope.
 Please read the documentation.

 If you successfully passed the steps above - you can configure and build the microservice.